Current Time in Jerusalem

 What time zone is Jerusalem in?

 Jerusalem, Israel is in the Asia/Jerusalem time zone.
-Its standard offset is UTC+2, and it shifts to GMT+3 during summer daylight saving time.
+The standard offset is UTC+2, and during daylight saving time it changes to UTC+3.
+That means the local clock shifts seasonally, which affects meeting times with the U.S., Europe, Asia, and the Gulf.

 Does Jerusalem observe daylight saving time?